NASA’s first asteroid samples land on Earth after release from spacecraft

 NASA plans a public show-and-tell in October.

-Currently orbiting the sun 50 million miles from Earth, Bennu is about one-third of a mile across, roughly the size of the Empire State Building but shaped like a spinning top.
+Currently orbiting the sun 50 million miles (81 million kilometers) from Earth, Bennu is about one-third of a mile (one-half of a kilometer) across, roughly the size of the Empire State Building but shaped like a spinning top.
 It’s believed to be the broken fragment of a much larger asteroid.

 During a two-year survey, Osiris-Rex found Bennu to be a chunky rubble pile full of boulders and craters.
 The surface was so loose that the spacecraft’s vacuum arm sank a foot or two (0.5 meters) into the asteroid, sucking up more material than anticipated.